vincentbavitz/obsidian-vox/README.md

 Voice memos are a very convenient and efficient medium to formulate and explicate your ideas.
 However they suffer from the major drawback that they are not plaintext and cannot be indexed, searched, sorted or categorized.

-As your collection of raw of voice notes grows, your ability to search through them for important information shrinks.
+As your collection of raw voice notes grows, your ability to search through them for important information shrinks.
 An enormous directory of thousands of audio files is no way to organise our notes.
 VOX solves this problem by pulling out the important information from your voice notes and intelligently categorizing them (see #Categorization below).

 ## Instructions